Carsten de Dreu

-Carsten Karel Willem de Dreu (born 6 July 1966, Borger) is a Professor of Psychology at Leiden University and Behavioral Economics at the University of Amsterdam and member of the Royal Netherlands Academy of Arts and Sciences.
-He received his PhD in social and organizational psychology from the University of Groningen (1993) and was president of the European Association of Social Psychology (2008 – 2011) and the International Association for Conflict Management (2000 – 2002).
+Carsten Karel Willem de Dreu (born 6 July 1966, Borger) is a Professor at the University of Groningen.
+He previously taught social psychology at Leiden University and Behavioral Economics at the University of Amsterdam.
+He is member of the Royal Netherlands Academy of Arts and Sciences and research affiliate at the German Primate Center in Gottingen.

+De Dreu received his PhD in social and organizational psychology from the University of Groningen (1993) and was president of the European Association of Social Psychology (2008 – 2011) and the International Association for Conflict Management (2000 – 2002).
 In 2016 he was named Distinguished Research Fellow at the University of Oxford.